This article contains affiliate links, you can read my disclaimer here.

 Lesueur National Park

-In spring time, Lesueur National Park is one of the best places in the state to view West Australia’s world-famous array of wildflowers.
+In springtime, Lesueur National Park is one of the best places in the state to view West Australia’s world-famous array of wildflowers.
 Located 20 km northeast of Jurien Bay, Lesueur is home to over 900 types of wildflower species with many of these not found anywhere else in the world.
+See a more detailed list of wildflower hotspots here.

 Lesueur National Park has a scenic drive that guides you through the most picturesque parts of the park.
 There are also several bushwalking trails throughout the national park with the best time to visit is from August to October.